pyiron/executorlib/README.md

 Management (SLURM) queuing system the option to provide additional command line arguments with the `slurm_cmd_args` parameter - [resource dictionary]().

+This flexibility to assign computing resources on a per-function-call basis simplifies the up-scaling of Python programs.
+Only the part of the Python functions which benefit from parallel execution are implemented as MPI parallel Python funtions, while the rest of the program remains serial.

-The same function can be submitted to the SLURM queuing by just changing the `backend` parameter to `slurm_submission`:
+The same function can be submitted to the [SLURM](https://slurm.schedmd.com) queuing by just changing the `backend` parameter to `slurm_submission`.
+The rest of the example remains the same, which highlights how executorlib accelerates the rapid prototyping and up-scaling of HPC Python programs.
 ```python
 from executorlib import Executor